 Although the design plan remains the same as described in the 1999 EIS, following Superstorm Sandy existing conditions within the project area were re-evaluated to update quantity estimates.
 Beach nourishment to create a dune and beach berm of uniform cross section for the remaining unconstructed project municipalities entails a 125-foot wide beach berm at elevation +8.0 North American Vertical Datum (NAVD) and a dune at an elevation of +22 feet NAVD.
 The dune would be 30-feet wide at its crest and incorporate 347 acres of planted dune grasses and 540,000 linear feet of sand fencing.
-When initial construction is complete the total length of the dune/berm system would be approximately 16.9 miles long, and will require placement of approximately 11.9 million cubic yards (mcy) of sand fill.
-About 2 million cubic yards of sand would be required for periodic renourishment, on average, at 7-year intervals for a period of 50 years.
+When initial construction is complete the total length of the dune/berm system would be approximately 16.9 miles long, and will require placement of approximately 7.8 million cubic yards (mcy) of sand fill.
+About 1.9 mcy of sand would be required for periodic renourishment, on average, at 7-year intervals for a period of 50 years.
 For completion of initial construction of the project, approximately 2.9 mcy from Borrow Area D1 and approximately 4.9 mcy from Borrow Area D2 will be dredged.
+An estimated additional 20-25% may be dredged from Area D2 to account for potential losses during the dredging operation due to sediment characteristic variability, shoreline change prior to construction, and settlement/erosion due to storms during construction.

 Approximately 4 miles of the 16.9 mile project has been constructed.
 Three separate contracts have been completed based on the appropriations made available to date.
-Initial construction has been completed in Harvey Cedars (2 mi), Surf City (1 mi), and the Brant Beach section of Long Beach Township
+Initial construction has been completed in Harvey Cedars (2 mi), Surf City (1 mi), and the Brant Beach section of Long Beach Township (1 mi).

-(1 mi).
 The municipalities that still require initial construction include Long Beach Township, the Borough of Ship Bottom, and the Borough of Beach Haven.